felixfoertsch/felixfoertsch.github.io/_posts/2018-09-15-Starting-an-Online-Business.md

 ---
 layout: post
-title: "Basic things to consider when starting an online business"
+title: "Basic Things to Consider When Starting an Online Business"
 categories:
   - Summaries
 tags: